 Year over year, our alumni and friends help to establish several such projects through their gifts.

-Students, staff, and Student Union representatives may apply to the Warwick Innovation Fund in August
+Sabbatical Officers, Student Union representatives, and Students may apply to the Warwick Innovation Fund in August

 Thank you so much honestly.
 I really hope that other people will be given the opportunity to access something like this in the future as it has really helped me.

 Warwick Student after participating in an Innovation Fund Project

 Your donation has a direct impact on student life at Warwick.
 Get in touch to discuss your gift and the impact it could make using the contact details below: